Arnold Cooke (1906 – 2005)

 (bronze bust by Gloria Loring commissioned by the Mayhurst Music Society)

 The Pleyel Ensemble are delighted to announce the completion of a major project in partnership with MPR Records to record a selection of the chamber works of the English composer Arnold Cooke.
-The majority are world première recordings including Cooke’s first Sonata for violin and piano (1939), the Sonata for solo violin (1969), Duo for violin and viola (1935), Sonata for two pianos (1936-37), Piano Trio (1944), Quartet for piano and strings (1949) and the Quintet for piano and strings (1969).
+The majority are world première recordings including Cooke’s 1st Sonata for violin and piano (1939), Sonata for two pianos (1936-37), Piano Trio (1944), Piano Quartet (1949), Piano Quintet (1969) and the two Sonatas for oboe and piano (1957 and 1962).

 It is unacceptable that a composer as eminent as Cooke should be so quickly overlooked, so this project aims to bring Cooke’s music to wider public attention.
 Having studied with Edward Dent at Cambridge University and Paul Hindemith in Berlin, Cooke worked as Professor of Composition and Harmony at the Royal Manchester College of Music during the 1930s and from 1947 until 1978 at Trinity College of Music in London.
 His 180 compositions span seven decades of creative activity during which time he produced music in all the main genres including six symphonies, concerti, a ballet, two operas, songs, choral music and a vast body of finely-wrought chamber music.
 His accessible music was frequently commissioned by prominent performers such as Dennis Brain, the Griller Quartet, Sophie Wyss, Lèon Goossens, Yfrah Neaman, Carl Dolmetsch and many times by the BBC.